montoyamoraga/lyrics/data/the-magnetic-fields/69-love-songs/30-no-one-will-ever-love-you.md

 When things go wrong I sing along
 It is the nature of the business
-But you're not here to make my sad songs more sincere
+But you're not here
+To make my sad songs more sincere

 No one will ever love you honestly
 No one will ever love you for your honesty